jonhehir/congress-voting-networks/README.md

 Finally, we have the data we need to construct networks.
 Use `networkize.R` to finish the job, updating paths as appropriate.

-### Seriously, I have to update paths and stuff?

-Yes.
-This code was intended to be run in an ad hoc/one-off fashion, and I originally only cared about the House.
+**What's with all the hardcoded paths?** This code was intended to be run in an ad hoc/one-off fashion for the House of Representatives.
 Later I decided to do the Senate as well.
-At that point, it was run in a *two-off* fashion.
-It's not perfect, but it's something.
+Unfortunately, it was never really intended to be pretty.

 ### Dependencies